 Whether you are a hard-core musky angler or an aspiring bass-master, a fly-fishing trout enthusiast or a parent taking the kids out for their first fishing adventure, the Minocqua area remains a premiere Midwest fishing destination.

-Jeff Bolander, guide and owner of Dewey, Catchem and How at www.DeweyCatchemAndHow.com
+Jeff Bolander, also known as 'How' of Dewey, Catchem and How at www.DeweyCatchemAndHow.com

 Reports at www.UpNorthFishing.com